brettdewoody/reading-list-theme/README.md

 This is a custom Github Pages theme for use with my [Reading List](https://brettdewoody.github.io/reading-list/) - a list of articles I've recently read and found interesing or useful.

-## Local Usage

-To run the theme locally, run:

-`bundle exec jekyll serve --watch`

 ## Github Pages Usage

 Create a `_config.yml` file in your repo and add the following line:

 `remote_theme: brettdewoody/reading-list-theme`

-Your Github pages
+Your Github pages will now use this theme.

 ## Contributing